 Heat Pumps are Common in the South and Provide heat and air conditioning

 Thanks for your compliments about the site!
-I think you would save some money with the heat pump as both the electric furnace and the heat pump use all electric to produce heat but they do it in different ways and the heat pump, if properly installed is far more efficient than when operating in the heat pump mode than the electric furnace.
-That being said it may sound contradictory I tell you that electric heat for the electric furnace is 100% efficient as all of the heat the electric furnace produces is used to heat your home.
+I think you would save some money with the heat pump.
+Both the electric furnace and the heat pump use all electric to produce heat.
+However, they do it in different ways and the heat pump, if properly installed, is far more efficient.
+More efficient when operating in the heat pump mode than the electric furnace.
+It may sound contradictory when I tell you that electric heat for the electric furnace is 100% efficient.
+All of the heat the electric furnace produces is used to heat your home.

 Backup Heat Use | Heat Pump Vs Electric Furnace

 Most heat pumps have electric heat back-up but this only comes on when the heat pumps goes into the defrost cycle or when the temperature gets really cold outside and the heat pump can’t keep up with the load with the load being the heat loss from your home.
 In North Carolina you should use the back-up electric heat less often than if you lived in the North.
 Another option for you if you have natural gas available will be to have a dual fuel heat pump installed where the back up heat is a gas furnace rather than the electric furnace or electric heat strips inside the air handler for the heat pump.

-If it was my house and I had to decide between an electric furnace with an air conditioner Vs a heat pump I would definitely choose the heat pump as I know I would save money on my electric bill.
+If it was my house and I had to decide between an electric furnace with an air conditioner Vs a heat pump I would definitely choose the heat pump.
+I know I would save money on my electric bill.
 The final deciding factor for you if you follow my advice will be deciding the efficiency rating for the heat pump.
-Heat Pumps are rated by HSPF (Heating Seasonal Performance Factor) where the minimum HSPF rating for heat pumps being sold is 7.7.
-The HSPF is a calculation done to determine the efficiency of the heat pump and the higher the number the more efficient.
-It is a basic formula the takes the amount of energy used to produce the amount of heat it delivers.
-Compare prices from the lowest efficient to the highest efficient and make a decision based on the cost of the installation with your budget for the new system.
+Heat Pumps are rated by HSPF (Heating Seasonal Performance Factor) where the minimum HSPF rating for heat pumps being sold is 8.2 as of 2015.

 Heat Pump Vs Electric Furnace - Additional Considerations

 Another consideration is where you live and the average temperature in the winter time.
-The average conventional heat pump does not do well in the Northern states but there is a manufacturer that makes a heat pump designed for those Northern states where the temperature outside in the winter time goes to the extreme.
-The manufacturer is called Acadia heat pump and the produce these heat pumps that work well in the Northern states even when the temperature outside is very cold.
+The average conventional heat pump does not do well in the Northern states.
+However, there is a manufacturer that makes a heat pump designed for those Northern states.
+Designed for the temperature outside in the winter time goes to the extreme.
+The manufacturer is called Acadia heat pump.
+They produce these heat pumps that work well in the Northern states.
+They work well even when the temperature outside is very cold.

 Heat Pump Vs Electric Furnace